function61/lambda-alertmanager/docs/setup_alertmanager-canary.md

 --------------------------

 - Go to `Lambda > Create a Lambda function > Blank function`.
+- Do not configure any triggers at this time (just hit next).
 - Name: `AlertManager-Canary`
 - Description: `Checks that important web properties are working.`
 - Runtime: `Node.js 4.3` (or higher)